rberenguel/nt/README.md

 I will add some more documentation of the functions you can use at some point, but they should be pretty descriptive.

+Note that `index.html` points to `local_main.js`, which is gitignored.
+This is because I pass my local basepath so I can edit tasks with VS Code.
+Other than that, it is exactly the same as `main.js`.

 ## <a name='Safari'></a>Safari?

 [Extension auto-porting](https://developer.apple.com/documentation/safariservices/converting-a-web-extension-for-safari),